Quick Links

 What Exactly Is a Share Certificate?

-Picture this: You sell shares to a friend or investor, and they want something to say, “Hey, these 100 shares are mine!”
-That’s your share certificate—a document from your company stating the owner’s name, number of shares, class (like equity or preference), and issue date.
+A share certificate is a document from your company stating the owner’s name, number of shares, class (like equity or preference), and issue date.
 It’s like a title deed for stocks, showing ownership but not making the shares “tradeable” like cash.
-Legally speaking, under Section 46, it’s solid proof of title.

 - For Initial Subscribers to the Memorandum of Association: Within 2 months of your incorporation Date.